<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Tax Tips for Military Members Selling or Renting a Home

-It’s a complicated topic to consider because usually, the best answer isn’t black or white; it’s usually a shade of gray.
-We’ll discuss multiple angles, like plans for a forever home, the current real estate market, and what property improvements are needed to sell or rent successfully.
+It’s a complicated topic to consider because usually, the best answer isn’t black or white; it’s a shade of gray.
+It requires consideration of various factors like plans for a forever home, the current real estate market, and knowing property improvements are needed to sell or rent successfully.

 Photo from Shutterstock